DebAmorim/Monopoly_GA/README.md

 - impulsivity
 ## Game Mechanics Implemented

--Buy property
+- Buy property
--Pay rent
+- Pay rent
--Bankrupcy
+- Bankrupcy
--Pay taxes
+- Pay taxes
--Full set
+- Full set
 ## Game Mechanics That May Be Implemented In The Future

--Metro Station
+- Metro Station
--Go to jail
+- Go to jail
--Luck cards
+- Luck cards
--Safe cards
+- Safe cards
--Banker
+- Banker

 ### How to

--install python 3
+- install python 3
--install pip
+- install pip
--clone repository
+- clone repository
--`pip install -r requirements.txt`
+- `pip install -r requirements.txt`
--run python3 ga_against_ga.py
+- run python3 ga_against_ga.py
--run python3 ga_against_profiles.py
+- run python3 ga_against_profiles.py

 After that you should take a look at the logs folder.
 ## License